ragavendra/PerfService/README.md

 ```

 ### Prometheus
 Prometheus is used to more or less display or relay the instrumentation metrics to apps like Grafana or similar.
-To install you may have to download and run it on oyur distribution.
-The config file for it is [here](PerfRunner/grafanaDashboard.json) or append the scrape config like below.
+To install you may have to download and run it on your distribution.
+It should be as straight as `./prometheus`.
+The config file for it is [here](PerfRunner/prometheus.yml) or append the scrape config like below.

 ```
   - job_name: 'PerfRunner'